 The U.S. Pond Hockey Championships are held annually on Lake Nokomis in South Minneapolis.
 Yes, on the frozen lake.

 It’s a strictly amateur, just-for-fun tournament (the players themselves shovel the rinks before games), though some teams have ringers with pro and college hockey experience.
-In 2017, 307 teams, representing 42 states, competed on 25 rinks, playing 601 games in three days.
 It’s good-natured chaos, with team names like the Mighty Drunks and The Little Lebowskis, with a persistent, underlying concern that the beer will run out before the end of the day.
 Not a chance.

 But it’s undeniably cold out there and you may want to take a break from standing on a frozen lake with no protection from the wind.
 Here are some suggestions.